franciscodausmeier/CTF_Write-Ups/OverTheWire/Bandit/Level_6/level-6_bandit_overthewire_eng.md

 	bandit4@bandit:~$ find ./inhere/*\

-    >> -type f ! -executable -size 1033cc -exec cat {} +
+    >> -type f ! -executable -size 1033c -exec cat {} +

 ```

 <br>

 - And that should be it.
-The output of the last command shows us that the contents of the file " -file07 " have an output of " 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw ".
+The output of the last command shows us that the file " .file2 " has an output of " 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw ".

 <br>